edibotopic/edibotopic-website/content/notes/definitions.md

 * Lacking a shared understanding of a system
 * A philosophical impasse about our goals

-A stipulation can be provisional and even false but still valuable.
-The value of the stipulation is as much about the process that it initiates and its foundational role in the building of a cohesive structure or paradigm.
+A stipulation can be provisional, and even false, yet still valuable.
+The value of the stipulation is in the process that it initiates and its foundational role in the building of a coherent conceptual model.

-If someone confuses your stipulation for an absolute definition then the exchange of ideas may prematurely collapse, so you need to communicate your intention.
+If someone confuses your stipulation for an absolute definition then the exchange of ideas may prematurely collapse, so you need to communicate your intention clearly.

 Stipulating a flat world could be an interesting design prompt.
-It should be minimally controversial as long as people know that you are talking about game development and not geophysics.
+It should be minimally controversial as long as people know that you are talking about — say — game development, rather than geophysics.

 ```javascript
 let world_is_flat = true // this is fine